mikebridge/AkkaWebInDocker/README.md

 This is configured as two Linux containers, one running a Console app with an Akka.Net ActorSystem, and the other running WebApi.
 The web api accesses the Console app via Akka.Remote.
 The EchoConsole app has a single EchoActor.

-*TODO: Finish the docker configuration*

-- currently the hosts, ports and environment variables are not configured in Docker

 ## Build - Visual Studio w/o Docker

 You can build and run both processes without docker from Visual Studio 2017 using `Debug -> Start Debugging`.